UweBlock/lazysql/README.md

 Currently implemented are:

--   `date_between` Create SQL string to select date between two given dates
+-   `date_between` Create SQL string to select date between two given dates.
--   `in_condition` Create SQL string to select values included in a set of given values
+-   `in_condition` Create SQL string to select values included (or not included) in a set of given values.
--   `natural_key` Create SQL string for joining on matching natural keys
+-   `natural_key` Create SQL string for joining on matching natural keys.

 More patterns will be added as required.